Kyiv Pechersk Lavra: Modern history

 During the Ukrainian Revolution of the early 20th century attempts to Ukrainize the Lavra failed due to political instability.
 On 25 January 1918 Metropolitan Vladimir of Kiev was tortured and murdered in the monastery by Bolshevik troops.
+In 1921-1922 many valuable objects were confiscated from the monastery by Soviet authorities.
 Eventually, the monastery was disbanded, and in 1926 a museum was opened on its territory.
+In 1934, the museum complex was disbanded, and its artifacts distributed among various institutions.
 Under German occupation religion services in the monastery were resumed.

 On 3 November 1941 the main Dormition Cathedral was blown up by Soviet NKVD; Soviet press would falsely accuse the Germans of committing that act.
 The demolition of the cathedral's ruins continued into the 1960s.
 After a long period of reconstruction, on 24 August 2000 the reconstructed Dormition Cathedral was solemnly reopened.

 Starting from the end of the Second World War, the monastery resumed its activities as part of the Russian Orthodox Church.
-Over 100 monks lived on Lavra's premises until its new closure by the authorities in 1961.
+Over 100 monks lived on Lavra's premises until its next closure by the authorities in 1961.

 In 1988 activities of Kyiv Pechersk Lavra were renewed as part of celebrations dedicated to the 1000th anniversary of the Christianization of Kievan Rus'.
 During the early 1990s the monastery was headed by metropolitan Filaret of Kyiv, whose residence was located on its premises.
 However, in 1992 ownership over the Lavra was transferred to the Ukrainian Orthodox Church (Moscow Patriarchate) with the support of Kyiv's political leadership.
 Under the management of the Moscow Patriarchate Lavra became an epicentre of several scandals connected with its leadership's love for expensive cars and other attributes of wealth, as well as its monks' connections to Russian FSB, veneration of Tsar Nicholas II and spread of anti-Ukrainian propaganda.